erinebirdy/PianoDude/README.md

 Hackathon: February 2020

-Java
+Java, Swing GUI Java

-Musical ear training game made in 24 hour hackathon
+Musical ear training game made in 24 hour hackathon on a team of 4.

 User hears a sequence of randomized notes and attempts to replicate them by playing the piano on the keyboard.